Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 This finishes the analysis of Case 1.
 Notice that there was one situation possible in this case, which was that the adjoining elements to $\eta$ in $\C$ are both lozenges and all corners of $L$ are periodic.
 This is the conclusion we wanted.

 .1in

-{\bf {Case 2 - $L$ and $\gamma(L)$ do non enter the same quadrant of $\eta$.}}
+{\bf {Case 2 - $W$ and $g(W)$ do non enter the same quadrant of $\eta$.}}

-Either $L$ (and then also $\gamma(L)$) enters adjacent quadrants of $\eta$ or $L$ (and hence also $\gamma(L)$) enters opposite quadrants of $\eta$.
+Either $W$ (and then also $g(W)$) enters adjacent quadrants of $\eta$ or $W$ (and hence also $g(W)$) enters opposite quadrants of $\eta$.

-Suppose first that $L$ enters adjacent quadrants of $\eta$.
+Suppose first that $W$ enters adjacent quadrants of $\eta$.
 We initially consider the case that the elements in $\C$ with corner $\eta$ are adjacent along $\wls(\eta)$.
 Then the block containing them is an unstable adjacent block.
-If all elements are lozenges, then as in Case 1 this leads to all corners of $L$ being periodic and this completes the proof in this case.
+If all elements are lozenges, then as in Case 1 this leads to all corners of $W$ being periodic and this completes the proof in this case.
 If at least one of them is part of a pair of adjacent $(1,3)$ ideal quadrilaterals, then they are contained in adjacent lozenges $D_1, D_2$.
-Let $P$ be the quadrant at $\eta$ which intersects two non separated stable leaves which contain sides in $D_1, D_2$ respectively.
-This quadrant $P$ intersects $\gamma(L)$ by hypothesis, and contains $S_2$ and a half leaf of $S_1$.
+Let $Q$ be the quadrant at $\eta$ which intersects two non separated stable leaves which contain sides in $D_1, D_2$ respectively.
+This quadrant $Q$ intersects $g(W)$ by hypothesis, and contains $U_2$ and a half leaf of $U_1$ ($U_1, U_2$ are the unstable leaves with half leaves in $\partial D_1, \partial D_2$ respectively).
 Now we are in the situation of Configuration 1, whose analysis shows this is impossible.

 If the elements in $\C$ with corner $\eta$ are adjacent along $\wlu(\eta)$ then the associated block in $\C$ is a stable adjacent block.
 Then $\eta$ is not a corner orbit of $\C$, contradiction.